Financial Stability Roadmap

-If you can’t afford your monthly bills, you have two options to explore:
+If you can’t afford your monthly bills, you have two paths to explore:

 Do you have a Spending Problem?